 The news about the racial divisions revealed in New Orleans by the hurricane has been noted by many news articles this weekend.
-In the Washington Post, an article reads:
+In the Washington Post,

 The history of marginalizing black folk in America, especially poor ones, runs so deep that it occurs like second nature.
 It is one reason, say several prominent black intellectuals, that the response to the devastation of Katrina was so slow.